Blossom (American TV series): Pilot episode

 NBC executives thought the depiction of an emotionally intuitive child paired alongside a super-chic father was too radical for its time; thus, Blossom has a more nuclear, conservative family dynamic in the pilot episode.
 Her father was named Ted Russo and was played by Richard Masur, while her mother Barbara Russo was played by Barrie Youngfellow.
-Blossom's parents were still married, but were also experiencing marital troubles.
+In the plot of the pilot, Blossom's parents are married but she suspected their marriage was in trouble.

-The characters of Tony and Joey were also present in the pilot and played by the same actors from the regular series; however, Joey Lawrence’s character was then named Donny.
+The characters of Tony and Joey were also present in the pilot and played by the same actors from the regular series; however, Joey Lawrence's character was then named Donny.
 Neither of Blossom's parents had musical careers and instead worked in finance.
 Tony was going through his first drug/alcohol rehab period (in which Terry remarked that "he had a serious problem--he missed all of 1989") and had his own separate scene with Blossom in the kitchen as he gave her sage anecdotes about their lives.

+The airing of the original pilot episode ranked number 3 for the week in the national Nielsen ratings.
+It was one spot ahead of a repeat of the pilot episode of Seinfeld.
+About two weeks after the pilot aired, NBC ordered more episodes of Blossom.

 Series run

 When NBC picked up Blossom as a regular series, Reo successfully convinced programming chief Brandon Tartikoff to allow the lead character to have the chic, divorced musician father he had originally envisioned for the project.
 Masur and Youngfellow's roles were recast, and Ted Wass, who had previously starred in Paul Junger Witt and Tony Thomas' 1970s sitcom Soap, was cast as Blossom's single dad Nick Russo.
 Witt and Thomas persuaded Wass, who was then considering leaving acting to become a director, to take the role on the condition he could also direct multiple episodes.
-Mayim Bialik had also enjoyed auditioning with Wass the most out of other actors who were trying out for the role.
+Mayim Bialik had also enjoyed auditioning with Wass the most out of the other actors who were trying out for the role.

 Five seasons of Blossom were produced, with a total of 114 episodes.

 Bill Bixby became a frequent director on the series in its third season, a role he continued in for several episodes into the fourth, despite his ongoing battle with prostate cancer.
 On November 15, 1993, shortly after learning that his illness was terminal, Bixby collapsed on the Blossom set and was hospitalized.
 He died six days later.